Node.js DNS Resolution: lookup, resolve & c-ares

 recursive resolver asks authoritative for api.example.com

-The recursive resolver then returns an answer to the client and usually caches it.
-Future clients asking the same resolver for the same record can receive the cached answer until the record's TTL runs out.
+After the recursive resolver gets the answer, it returns it to the client and usually caches it.
+Future clients asking that same resolver for the same record can receive the cached answer until the record's TTL expires.

 TTL means Time To Live.
 In DNS, a TTL is the number of seconds a resolver may cache a record answer before treating it as expired.
 Authoritative nameservers attach TTLs to records.
 Recursive resolvers count them down.
-Clients may see the remaining TTL or only the record data, depending on the API.
+Depending on the API, clients may see the remaining TTL or only the record data.

-That cache layer explains why two machines can disagree for a while after a DNS change.
-One resolver has a cached old answer.
-Another resolver missed the old answer and fetched the new one.
-A third resolver may clamp TTL values based on local policy.
-The authoritative zone can be updated correctly while clients keep seeing older cached data.
+This cache layer explains why two machines can disagree after a DNS change.
+One resolver may still have an old answer.
+Another resolver may fetch the new answer.
+A third resolver may apply its own TTL policy.
+The authoritative zone can be correct while some clients still see older cached data.

-Negative answers can be cached too.
-A resolver can cache the fact that a name or record type had no answer for a period controlled by DNS response metadata and resolver policy.
+Failures can be cached too.
+A resolver can remember that a name or record type had no answer for a while.
+The cache lifetime comes from DNS response metadata and resolver policy.
 That is why a name created moments after a failed lookup may still fail from the same network path.
-The resolver remembered the absence.
+The resolver may still be holding the earlier "no answer" result.

-DNSSEC and DNS over HTTPS add other resolver behaviors.
-Keep them shallow here.
+DNSSEC and DNS over HTTPS add more behavior.
 DNSSEC adds cryptographic validation for DNS data.
 DNS over HTTPS sends DNS queries over HTTPS instead of the usual resolver transport path.
-Node's ordinary dns.lookup() and dns.resolve*() APIs still leave you dealing with the configured resolver behavior visible from the process.
+Node's ordinary dns.lookup() and dns.resolve*() APIs still leave your program dealing with the resolver behavior visible from the process.

-The DNS message itself is small enough to understand at a working level.
-A query has a name, a type, and a class.
-The class is almost always Internet class for Node backend work.
-The type is the record kind: A, AAAA, MX, TXT, and so on.
-The name is encoded as labels rather than a URL string.
-A query for api.example.com type A means "give me IPv4 address records attached to this DNS name."
+A DNS query has a name, a type, and a class.
+For Node backend work, the class is almost always Internet class.
+The type is the record kind - A, AAAA, MX, TXT, SRV, and so on.
+The name is encoded as DNS labels rather than as a URL string.
+A query for api.example.com type A means "give me IPv4 address records for this DNS name."

-The response can carry several sections.
+A response can contain several sections.
 The answer section contains records that answer the question.
-The authority section can point at nameservers that are authoritative for the next part of the name.
-The additional section can carry extra records that help the resolver continue, such as addresses for nameservers named in a delegation.
-Backend code usually sees the final parsed answer, but the recursive resolver uses those sections while walking delegation.
+The authority section can point at nameservers that own the next part of the hierarchy.
+The additional section can carry records that help the resolver continue, such as addresses for nameservers mentioned in a delegation.
+Backend code usually sees the final parsed answer.
+The recursive resolver uses those sections while finding it.

-Delegation is the mechanism that lets different nameservers own different parts of the DNS tree.
+Delegation is how different nameservers own different parts of DNS.
 The root zone delegates com to TLD nameservers.
 The com zone delegates example.com to that domain's authoritative nameservers.
-The authoritative zone for example.com can then answer for api.example.com, or it can delegate a subdomain lower down.
-The resolver follows those delegations until it reaches an answer or a failure.
+The authoritative zone for example.com can answer for api.example.com, or it can delegate a lower subdomain to another nameserver set.

-Authoritative nameservers can return several useful response shapes:
+Authoritative nameservers can return several useful outcomes -

 answer records exist